EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The word "encryption" without qualification always refers to authenticated encryption, in practice implemented with an Authenticated Encryption with Additional Data (AEAD) algorithm, see {{RFC5116}}.

 Readers are expected to be familiar with the terms and concepts described in CBOR {{I-D.ietf-cbor-7049bis}}, COSE {{RFC8152}}, and CDDL {{I-D.ietf-cbor-cddl}}.
-The Concise Data Definition Language (CDDL) to express CBOR data structures {{I-D.ietf-cbor-7049bis}}.
+The Concise Data Definition Language (CDDL) is used to express CBOR data structures {{I-D.ietf-cbor-7049bis}}.
 The use of the CDDL unwrap operator "~" is extended to unwrapping of byte strings.
 It is the inverse of "bstr .cbor" that wraps a data item in a bstr, i.e. ~ bstr .cbor T = T. Examples of CBOR and CDDL are provided in {{CBOR}}.

 # Background {#background}